john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 ## NumPy Types

-Aside from just having it's own data structures, NumPy goes one step further and has it's own types:
+As well as having it's own data structure, NumPy goes one step further and has it's own types:

     >>> type(lst[0])
     int